Our NDIS Team

 • LAC partner - IWC

 • The NDIS Early Childhood Early Intervention Approach (ECEIA) is a new program.
 It is fully funded by the NDIS.
 (ECEI) services in Bundaberg.
 Furthermore, it is designed to help children aged 0-6 years.
-The children are helped for developmental delay or a disability to access the specialised supports.
+These children are helped for developmental delay or disability to access the specialised supports.

 What is the NDIS?

 National Disability Insurance Scheme (NDIS) is a new way of providing disability support.
-The NDIS will replace the current way.
-People with a disability pay for their supports through funding.
-Previously it was provided and managed by Department of Communities (Disability Services).
+NDIS will replace the current way.
+People with disabilities pay for their supports through funding.
+Previously it was provided and managed by the Department of Communities (Disability Services).

-The NDIS takes a flexible, whole-of-life approach working with eligible participants, their families and carers, to develop individualised plans.
-Participants are fiven more choice and control over how, when and where their supports are provided.
+NDIS takes a flexible, whole-of-life approach working with eligible participants, their families and carers, to develop individualised plans.
+Participants are given more choice and control over how, when and where their supports are provided.
 It also provides certainty that they will receive the support they need over their lifetime.

 NDIS works to connect participants with community and mainstream supports.
 They fund the additional reasonable and necessary supports to help participants pursue their goals and aspirations, and participate in daily life.